department-of-veterans-affairs/va.gov-team/products/accredited-representative-facing/21a-digital-accreditation.md

 ## Proposed next steps
 * Continue to update the staging site so that it matches OGC's desired fields and functionality
-* Continue to collaborate with the GCLAWS team to update the schema **<-- Can engineering help flesh these bullets out, add appropriate links, and add any bullets that are  missing?**
+* Continue to collaborate with the GCLAWS team to update the schema **<-- Can engineering help flesh these bullets out, add appropriate links, and add any bullets that are  missing?
+For example, where do we store the latest schema spreadsheet?**
 * Run usability testing to validate some of the design decisions about the digitized form.
 (Add link to plan once it's ready) See the [Future Research Activities Mural board](https://app.mural.co/t/departmentofveteransaffairs9999/m/departmentofveteransaffairs9999/1718980793805/b1c89e3110a00b235ee30bc04bab3cc96a33c696?sender=u2a4240a640b257ce33545495) for more information on proposed research studies about 21a and other ARP features.

 ## Project resources and links